What is Cancer?

 Gynecologic Cancers

-Gynecologic cancers encompass a group of malignancies that affect the female reproductive organs, including the ovaries, cervix, uterus, vulva, and vagina.
+Gynecologic cancers affect the female reproductive organs, including the ovaries, cervix, uterus, vulva, and vagina.
 In the United States, an estimated 100,000 women are diagnosed with gynecologic cancers each year.
 Gynecologic cancers result from the rapid growth and spread of abnormal cells in the pelvic (basement) region.
 According to the Centers for Disease Control (CDC), all women are at risk for developing gynecologic cancers, and the risk increases with age.
 Gynecologic cancers are often treatable when found early.
 Women need to understand risk factors, symptoms, and warning signs of gynecologic cancers to advocate for themselves and decrease late-stage diagnoses.

 Pap tests cannot detect all gynecologic cancers.
 Pap tests mainly screen for cervical cancer, not other gynecologic cancers like ovarian or uterine cancer.
 While it can be challenging, awareness and regular screenings can aid in early detection of ovarian cancer.
 Cervical cancer is preventable through vaccination and regular screenings.